handstand-codes/flex-bundles-app-blocks/README.md

 The repository contains two types of blocks:

 1. **Fixed Blocks** (`fixed-v1.liquid`)
-   - Predefined bundle configurations
-   - Static pricing and product combinations
-   - Ideal for stores with consistent bundle offerings
+   - Used with fixed product and fixed variant bundles

 2. **Dynamic Blocks** (`dynamic-v1.liquid`)
-   - Flexible bundle configurations
-   - Dynamic pricing based on selected products
-   - Perfect for stores offering customizable bundles
+   - Used with dynamic bundles

 ## Directory Structure